Return to RSTI Home Page

 'Serendipity' - gift of finding valuable things in unexpected places by sheer luck.
 (Penguin English Dictionary, 3rd edition)

-Much of what happens in life cannot be predicted with accuracy, often cannot be foreseen at all and cannot be made to happen on demand.
+Much of what happens in life cannot be predicted with accuracy, often cannot be foreseen at all and usually cannot be made to happen on demand.
 So how can we plan ahead in this situation?
 It can be done with "goal-directed serendipity".
-It involves setting broad goals then:
+This involves setting broad goals then:

 developing lots of ideas, trying lots of things and seeing what works